youngkwon02/Enhanced-library-management/docs/UseCases/UC-03_Add book.md

 ## **Related Requirements**

-- REQ-3, REQ-4, and REQ-5
+ REQ-3, REQ-4, and REQ-5

 ## **Initiating Actors**

-- Manager
+ Manager

 ## **Actor's Goal**

-- To add book in library system
+ To add book in library system

 ## **Participating Actors**

--
+X

 ## **Preconditions**

-- Manager click add book menu
+ Manager click add book menu

 ## **Postconditions**

-- The system should modify the quantity of book
+ The system should modify the quantity of book

 ## Flow of Events for Main Success Scenario